itseez3d/metaperson/docs/leap.md

 window.postMessage(generateAvatarMessage, '*');
 ```

-Use the `LeapUtils.PrepareArchiveForCloudComputations` method to prepare an archive to send to **MetaPerson Creator**.
+Use the `LeapUtils.PrepareArchiveForCloudComputations` method to prepare an archive to send to MetaPerson Creator.

 ```js
 byte[] archiveBytes = LeapUtils.PrepareArchiveForCloudComputations("local_leap_avatar_code");
 string base64Archive = Convert.ToBase64String(archiveBytes);
 ```

-Once **MetaPerson Creator** receives the `generate_leap_avatar` message, it computes the avatar and allows you to customize it.
+Once MetaPerson Creator receives the `generate_leap_avatar` message, it computes the avatar and allows you to customize it.

-To export the customized avatar and download it, use the [Export Avatar JS API](js_api#export-avatar) message.
+Use the [Export Avatar JS API](js_api#export-avatar) message to export and download the customized avatar.

-The animation generated by the **Avatar SDK Leap** Unity plugin can then be applied to the customized avatar.
+The animation generated by the Avatar SDK Leap Unity plugin can then be applied to the customized avatar.

 ## Leap Demo Application For Windows

-We provide a **Leap Demo Application** that allows you to quickly generate an avatar and explore how this technology works.
+We provide a Leap Demo Application that allows you to quickly generate an avatar and explore how this technology works.
 The application is based on the [Unity Customization Sample](#customization-sample) but does not require a Unity installation.

 ![](./img/leap_demo_app.JPG)

-1. Download and extract the archive containing the **Avatar SDK Leap Demo** application.
+1. Download and extract the archive containing the Avatar SDK Leap Demo application.
-2. Run the **Avatar SDK Leap.exe** executable.
+2. Run the Avatar SDK Leap.exe executable.
-3. You can select an archive containing captured data from the iPhone **Leap application**, or generate a **sample avatar**.
+3. You can select an archive containing captured data from the iPhone Leap application or generate a sample avatar.
-4. While the animation is being processed, press the **Customize** button to choose outfits and haircuts for the avatar.
+4. While the animation is being processed, press the Customize button to choose outfits and haircuts for the avatar.
 You can skip this step.
-5. After computation, press the **Play** button to preview the animation.
+5. After computation, press the Play button to preview the animation.

 ## Support
 Please feel free to ask any questions about the Avatar SDK Leap at support@avatarsdk.com